Oracso/Swift-Bug-Fixes/README.md

 # Swift Bug Fixes

+### Overview:

 A catalogue of common Swift bugs and a record of my fixes for them.

-### Overview:
+### Use Case:

-I found it hard keeping track of all the bugs I found and my different fixes for them so I decided collate them into a GitHub repository.
-Feel free to browse and let me know if you find any bugs inside by bug fixes or have any suggestions to add.
+I found it hard keeping track of all the bugs I found and my different fixes for them so I decided collate them into a *GitHub* repository.
+Feel free to browse and let me know if you find any bugs inside my bug fixes or have any suggestions to add.

 ### Contents: